StackStorm/st2docs/docs/source/install/k8s_ha.rst

 .. figure :: /_static/images/helm-chart-notes.png
     :align: center

+.. todo:: Update this screenshot.
+It is out of date.

 The installation uses some unsafe defaults which we recommend you change for production use via Helm ``values.yaml``.

 Helm Values
 ___________
 Helm package ``stackstorm-ha`` comes with default settings (see `values.yaml <https://github.com/StackStorm/stackstorm-ha/blob/master/values.yaml>`_).
-Fine-tune them to achieve desired configuration for the StackStorm HA K8s cluster.
+Fine-tune them to achieve desired configuration for your StackStorm HA K8s cluster.

 .. note::
-    Keep custom values you want to override in a separated yaml file so they won't get lost.
+    Keep custom values you want to override in a separate yaml file so they won't get lost.
     Example: ``helm install -f custom_values.yaml`` or ``helm upgrade -f custom_values.yaml``

 You can configure: